Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 These stories illustrate Experience (E), Expertise (E), Authority (A), and Trust (T)—the core EEAT pillars.
 Companies that executed these pilots invested in data pipelines, engaged domain experts, adopted a clear governance model, and achieved sustainable ROI, underscoring AI’s real‑world value.

-8. Next‑Generation Emerging Technologies & Automation : The Edge of Things
+8. Next‑Generation Emerging Technologies and Automation : The Edge of Things

 When AI moves from the cloud to devices—Edge AI—processes become real-time.